 Juice trivia — Did you know there are two versions of The Juice?
 Though much content overlaps, students receive a separate version.
 Please keep this in mind and label requests appropriately when submitting items for publication.
 Announcements from the student version are archived under the student tab on the InfoCenter.
 If you'd prefer to receive the email version, contact Eileen McGuine, administrative assistant for Marketing & Communication, at firstname.lastname@example.org.

 Choir releases album — The Wartburg Choir's new recording, "Alleluia!," features works by classic composers such as Bach and Rachmaninoff, as well as up-and-coming composers Jake Runestad and Ēriks Ešenvalds.
 You can purchase the recording through iTunes, Amazon, or at www.wartburg.edu/recordings.
-CDs also are available at The Wartburg Store.
+To order a CD, contact Stephanie Klemetson, music tour, camp, and promotion manager, at email@example.com or pick one up at The Wartburg Store.

 Posting policy reminder — All posters displayed on campus must meet several requirements regarding content, timing, and placement.
 Posters not in compliance are subject to removal.
 Click here to brush up on the posting policy.

 Bach’s Lunch debuts Friday – Karen Black, professor of music, and Jacob Tews, visiting assistant professor of music, will perform Friday, Sept.
 11, 12:30 p.m., in Wartburg Chapel for the first Bach's Lunch program of the academic year.
 The recital, featuring music for the organ and viola, will be preceded by a noon lunch and explanation of the program in Chapel Commons.
 Attendees are invited to bring a lunch.